Shredd and Ragan

 Shredd and Ragan is a talk radio show based in Buffalo, New York.
-The show is hosted by the titular Ted Shredd and Tom Ragan and also features producer Jim Jackass and assistant producer Evan James.
+The show is hosted by the titular Ted Shredd and Tom Ragan and also features producer Jim Jacka and assistant producer Evan James.
 The show broadcasts to Buffalo, Toronto and Southern Ontario and is heard weekday mornings from 6am to 10am.

 The show has been a mainstay in Buffalo radio since Tom Ragan and Ted Shredd paired in 1994.

 Shredd and Ragan have received national recognition from the former radio business magazine Radio and Records, as nominees for Alternative Rock Show of the Year for 2003, 2004 and 2005 and Active Rock Show of the Year in 2006.
 The show is a consistent winner of Artvoice's Best Radio Show in Buffalo award, as well.

 Based at WEDG (103.3 The Edge) from its 1994 launch until August 2021, the duo were reassigned to WGRF (96.9, 97 Rock) in 2021 after a controversy led to the firing of that station's morning show earlier in the year.